 This elevates the limbs above the level of the heart can help fight gravity and return the blood flow back to the heart.

-Consquences of Untreated Peripheral Oedema
+Consquences of Unmanageed Peripheral Oedema

 1. More severe varicose veins